-Written by Madison Hester, M.Ed., Philanthropic Programs Manager
+Written by Madison Hester, M.Ed.

 There I am—behind the wheel of the most sleek, powerful car I have ever driven.
 The engine starts roaring as I speed down the track.
 My focus seems razor-sharp.
 Suddenly, an unanticipated turn comes into view while I’m still at full speed.
 I panic, overcorrect, and slam on the brakes.
 The car skids wildly, tires screeching as I lose control.
 My heart pounds as I struggle to regain composure, but it is too late.
 The car spins out, leaving me stalled in the middle of the track.
 Anger, frustration, and disappointment bubble up as other racers speed past me, heightening my mistake.
 I pound the steering wheel, blaming myself for not handling the turn more smoothly.